grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -querier.mimir-query-engine.enable-subqueries
   [enable_subqueries: <boolean> | default = true]

-  # (experimental) Enable support for classic histogram functions in the Mimir
+  # (experimental) Enable support for the histogram_quantile function in the
-  # query engine.
-Only applies if MQE supports the histogram function, and only
-  # applies if the MQE is in use.
+  # Mimir query engine.
+Only applies if the MQE is in use.
-  # CLI flag: -querier.mimir-query-engine.enable-classic-histograms
+  # CLI flag: -querier.mimir-query-engine.enable-histogram-quantile-function
-  [enable_classic_histograms: <boolean> | default = true]
+  [enable_histogram_quantile_function: <boolean> | default = true]
 ```

 ### frontend